jayrambhia/jayrambhia.github.com/_posts/2017-06-24-android-litho-sync.markdown

 Let's try it out!
 Yes, and it does work!

-We have also fixed the issue where if user opnes a big view from a smaller view and updates like, etc, we can easily propogate those changes back to the smaller component.
+We have also fixed the issue where if user opnes a big view from a smaller view and updates like, etc, we can easily propagate those changes back to the smaller component.
 Small things as these are really a great UX win!

 ## Code